circonus/product-docs/irondb/integrations/graphite.md

 ---
 title: Graphite
+sidebar_position: 10
 ---

 # Graphite

-## Overview

-IRONdb is a drop-in replacement for Graphite's Whisper database, and supports ingestion from Carbon sources like carbon-relay and carbon-c-relay.
+IRONdb is a drop-in replacement for Graphite's Whisper database.

+It supports ingestion from Carbon sources like carbon-relay and carbon-c-relay.
 [Graphite-irondb](https://docs.circonus.com/irondb/tools/irondb-graphite/) is a
 storage finder plugin that allows IRONdb to seamlessly integrate with an organization's existing Graphite-web deployment.